kuriofoolio/ms-user-account-service/README.md

 4. Open your favorite browser and go to http://localhost:8080/swagger-ui.html to see the API documentation

 ## Usage
-The User Account Service provides endpoints for managing users' accounts, such as creating a new user, depositing money into an existing account, withdrawing from it, or transferring money between

-The User Account Service provides endpoints for managing users' accounts, such as creating a new user, depositing money into an existing account, withdrawing from it, or transferring money
+The User Account Service provides endpoints for managing users' accounts, such as creating a new user and withdrawing from it

 ## Contributing